India bans many single-use plastics to tackle waste

 Chief executive Rhea Mazumdar Singhal told AFP that the appalling state of landfills and widespread plastic consumption inspired her venture.

-“We’ve seen plenty of bans before, but as citizens the power lies with us,” Singhal said.
+“We’ve seen plenty of bans before, but as citizens the power lies with us,” Singhal said.—AFP

 Comments